UberHaus/docs/docs/welcome.md

 UberHaus unites all of the DAOs across the DAOhaus platform.

+UberHaus controls the total outstanding supply of HAUS token.

 UberHaus is working to build more tooling, strengthen community and further the adoption of decentralized and digital coordination.

 ### Where is UberHaus Headed 🙈?

 UberHaus is aiming to be a beacon and lay the foundation for DAO2DAO relations.

 It is with great passion that UberHaus will look to serve the wider DAOhaus ecosystem and unify all of their parts under one cohesive system, a "DAO of DAOs".

 UberHaus is looking to achieve it's wider goals of exiting to the community, this means decentralizing as much of the DAOhaus platform as quickly and as safely as possible for it be completely run by DAOs on DAOhaus.